cncf/tag-security/governance/paper-process.md

 ### Content rough-in

 Assignees can provide content rough-in in a variety of ways.
-They may provide raw content in the former of phrases, disjointed paragraphs, bullets on the topic, or they draft content in the form of completed paragraphs.
+They may provide raw content in the form of phrases, disjointed paragraphs, bullets on the topic, or they draft content in the form of completed paragraphs.
 If leveraging draft content, placing this content in quotes helps other reviewers know it is 'near-complete' and can review it as a wholistic section.